alisw/alibuild/troubleshooting.markdown

 ## Common issues:

+### What are the system prerequisites of alibuild?

+In principle aliBuild should now notify you for missing required system dependencies and complain with a clear message if that is not the case.
+For example if you lack bz2 it will now tell you with the following message:

+    Please install bzip2 development package on your system

+Moreover it will try to reuse as much as possible from your system, so if you have a system CMake which is compatible with the one required by AliRoot it will also pick up your version.
+Failing that it will build it for you.
+You can have a look at what AliRoot will do by adding the `--dry-run` option to your build command, e.g.:

+    alibuild --dry-run <additional options you might have> build AliRoot

+will tell you something like:

+    Using package CMake from the system as preferred choice.
+    Using package libxml2 from the system as preferred choice.
+    Using package SWIG from the system as preferred choice.
+    Using package zlib from the system as preferred choice.
+    Using package autotools from the system as preferred choice.
+    Using package GSL from the system as preferred choice.
+    System package boost cannot be used.
+Building our own copy.
+    We will build packages in the following order: defaults-release AliEn-CAs GMP UUID gSOAP ApMon-CPP GEANT4 boost MPFR MonALISA-gSOAP-client cgal XRootD fastjet xalienfs AliEn-Runtime ROOT vgm GEANT3 GEANT4_VMC AliRoot

+If you have a system package which you think should be used but it's not, you can run `aliDoctor` to try to understand why that was the case (or you can open a bug report with its output and we will look at it.

 ### AliEn broken after building with aliBuild

 If you are migrating from other ALICE build instructions to use aliBuild